OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/qa/skew.md

 ---
 title: skew
-description: The skew page describes skewness as a measure of asymmetry or distortion of a symmetric distribution, such as a normal distribution.
+description: "The skew page describes skewness as a measure of asymmetry or distortion" of a symmetric distribution, such as a normal distribution.
 Skewness measures the deviation of a random variable from a symmetric distribution.
 The page also details the usage and parameters of the 'skew' function.